Coronavirus in Michigan: Here’s what happened this weekend

 Here’s what happened this weekend:

-According to state officials officials, 433 people in Michigan have recovered from coronavirus (COVID-19) as of April 11.
+According to state officials officials, 3,237 people in Michigan have recovered from coronavirus (COVID-19).

 The state reports recovery numbers every Saturday.